reymon359/how-to-live/advices/Do what you want/index.md

 ---
 name: 'Do what you want'
-Categories: ['Happiness', 'Respect', 'Goals', 'Success', 'Choices']
+Categories: ['Happiness', 'Respect', 'Goals', 'Success', 'Choices', 'Comfort zone']
 ---
 # Do what you want